MCT-master/mct-master.github.io/_posts/2022-11-27-jackeh-performing-recording-jacktrip.md

 We recorded the video separately but simultaneously using our laptop webcams because we were unable to access the internet, and therefore Zoom, while also being connected to the LOLA network.
 While is this not an issue if you are using JackTrip over the internet, in our case it meant we could not communicate visually while recording.
 As a result it did dampen the feeling of a live performance somewhat.

 We found JackRouter to be the easiest solution for internal audio routing on Windows when using JackTrip.
-JackRouter is unfortunately Windows-only for now, the above can also be replicated on other operating systems using audio routing utilities such as BlackHole on Mac.
+JackRouter is unfortunately Windows-only for now, but the above can also be replicated on other operating systems using audio routing utilities such as BlackHole on Mac.

 ## Conclusion